Backstory - The Indian Dayworkers - Photo

 Photo license: © All rights reserved

 Working conditions and salaries in India are different from the ones in western countries.
+In this photo by Kristian Bertel he has portrayed the dayworkers in India.
 The official work week in India runs from Monday to Saturday, from 10am to 6pm each day.
 In reality, overtime is the norm and most local companies do not compensate their workers for it.
 The Indian work culture is immensely diverse.
 There are major differences depending on whether you work for small, local companies, for big Indian corporations or for international companies.
 Business practices also vary between regions.

 In the Backstory - The Indian Dayworkers photo essay.

 Payments are processed by PayPal and you will be automatically forwarded to PayPal to complete your transaction.
 It may take a few minutes after you complete your transaction for you contest credits to update.
 We will send an email to your registered email address once we have received a successful transaction from PayPal and updated you credits.